-The Management and Distribution Agreement may be terminated by the Manager or the Company on 90 days written notice or by any party forthwith by notice in writing in certain circumstances such as the winding-up of any party or unremedied breach after notice.
-The Manager and the Investment Manager are not liable to the Company for any indirect, special or consequential loss or damage (the "Losses") suffered by the Company as a result of the Manager's or Investment Manager's (as applicable) performance or non-performance of their duties under the Management and Distribution Agreement unless such Losses result from their negligence, bad faith, fraud, wilful default or failure to comply with its obligations as set out in the Management and Distribution Agreement.
-Under the Management and Distribution Agreement, the Company agrees to indemnify the Manager and the Investment Manager out of the assets of the relevant Funds for any actions, proceedings, claims, damages, costs, demands and expenses including, without limitation, legal and professional expenses it suffers in the performance of its duties under the Management and Distribution Agreement other than due to the negligence, bad faith, fraud, wilful default of the Manager or Investment Manager or failure to comply with their obligations as set out in the Management and Distribution Agreement.
-Under the terms of the Management and Distribution Agreement, the Manager may delegate its duties in accordance with the Central Bank Requirements.
+The Management Agreement may be terminated by the Manager or the Company on 3 months' written notice or by either party forthwith by notice in writing in certain circumstances such as the winding-up of any party or unremedied breach after notice.
+In the absence of the Manager's fraud, negligence, bad faith or wilful misconduct, the Manager shall not be liable towards the Company or any other person with respect to any act or omission in connection with the duties and obligations performed by the Manager pursuant to the Management Agreement.

+Under the Management Agreement, the Company agrees to indemnify the Manager, out of the assets of the relevant Funds, for any costs, expenses, losses, damages, liabilities, demands, charges and claims of any kind or nature whatsoever (including, without limitation, any reasonable legal expenses and costs and expenses relating to investigating or defending any demands, charges and claims) incurred directly by it or made against it in the performance of its duties under the Management Agreement other than due to the negligence, bad faith, fraud, wilful default of the Manager or failure to comply with their obligations as set out in the Management Agreement.
+Under the terms of the Management Agreement, the Manager may delegate its duties in accordance with the Central Bank Requirements.